damionx7/Zettel-Notes-Documentation/docs/index.md

 5. No collection of user data
 6. Offline, synchronization is optional.

 Notes are stored as separate text files.
-Applications starts with Introduction note.
+Application starts with an introductary note.
 After installing, add folder / repository containing your existing notes from the repositories option in menu.

 Checkout our **[Privacy Policy](https://thedoc.eu.org/zettel-notes/privacy)**